 University of California, Santa Barbara

-Marius Schneider is a Postdoctoral Researcher at the Institute for Collaborative Biotechnologies.
-He completed his doctoral research in Systems Neuroscience at the Ernst Strüngmann Institute in Frankfurt, in affiliation with the International Max Planck Research School (IMPRS) for Neural Circuits at the Max Planck Institute for Brain Research.
-Marius defended his PhD with highest honors at Radboud University Nijmegen in May 2024.
+Marius Schneider is a Postdoctoral Scholar in the Bionic Vision Lab at UC Santa Barbara and recipient of the 2026–27 James V. & Beverly R. Zaleski Discovery Award in Robotics and Computing.
+He completed his doctoral research in systems neuroscience at the Ernst Strüngmann Institute in Frankfurt, in affiliation with the International Max Planck Research School for Neural Circuits, and defended his PhD with highest honors at Radboud University Nijmegen in May 2024.

 Outside the lab, Marius enjoys running, working out at the gym, spending time at the beach, traveling, and listening to music.